 An internal analysis of approximately 3000 student profiles identified promising outcomes, as well as strategic options for scaling up the use of the tool.
-A briefing workshop reflected on the quantitative and qualitative evidence detailed in an internal report.
-A summary can be found in:
+A briefing workshop reflected on the quantitative and qualitative evidence detailed in an internal report, summarised in Barratt-See et al (2017).

-CLARA is now embedded in a product licensed by UTS, called Jearni, which supports the learner (student or staff) in undertaking a self-directed Learning Journey.
-Learn more about Learning Power and Jearni on the UTS Learning Journeys information portal.
+CLARA is now embedded in a product licensed by UTS called WILD, which supports the learner (student or staff) in undertaking a self-directed Learning Journey.
+Learn more about Learning Power at the UTS Learning Journeys information portal.

 The following papers are representative of a much larger body of work into Learning Power led by Ruth Crick.
 See their bibliographies to go deeper.